tobyhodges/fair-research-software/episodes/04-code-readability.md

 Breaking up code into functions in this manner benefits readability since the smaller sections are easier to read and understand.
 Since functions can be reused, codebases naturally begin to follow the [Don't Repeat Yourself principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) which prevents software from becoming overly long and confusing.
-The software also becomes easier to maintain because, if the code needs to change, it only needs updating in one place instead of many.
+The software also becomes easier to maintain because, if the code encapsulated in a function needs to change, it only needs updating in one place instead of many.
 As we will learn in a future episode, testing code also becomes simpler when code is written in functions.
 Each function can be individually checked to ensure it is doing what is intended, which improves confidence in the software as a whole.